-Do not store lenses or rinse lens case with water or any non-sterile solution.
-Only use fresh solution so you do not contaminate lenses or lens case.
-Use of non-sterile solution can lead to severe infection, vision loss or blindness.
+Do not store lenses o Only use fresh solution store lenses or rinse lens case with water or any non-sterile solution. the fresh solution so you do not contaminate lenses or lens case.
+Use of rile solution can lead to severe infection, vision loss or blindness.

-d.
 Water Activity

+Instruction for Use:

-Do not expose contact lenses to water while wearing them.
+Do not expose conta

+contact lenses to water while wearing them